-So how do things add up?
-Is the Canon 1D Mark IV better than the Pentax 645Z or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 1D Mark IV and the Pentax 645Z?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 98%).